DeclanCameron/CISC101-Group-100-PaperSummarizer/modules/03_guardrails.md

 While evidence_mode = "strict":
 Only use claims, results, and equations explicitly found in the provided text.

-If enough information is available
-Then output a standardized notice saying: “Insufficient source detail to summarize this section in strict evidence mode.”

 #### Handle missing or very short sections:
 If section is missing or empty
 Then record warning: "Section skipped: no usable text"